IDNI/TML/README.md

 "pass" run will determine a set of tables such that if we iterate the program again, we'll get the same tables untouched.

-*Remark: we numbered the tables' rows just for conveinece, but in TML and in math in general, a relation is an unordered set of tuples.
+*Remark: we numbered the tables' rows just for convenience, but in TML and in math in general, a relation is an unordered set of tuples.
 So tables are considered totally identical if all they differ at is the order of rows.
 This is not true at all when it comes to the columns, where the order matters.
 Also note that our